Kcnarf/d3-voronoi-map/README.md

 Furthermore, two predefined policies are available:

-- the random policy, available through `d3.voronoiMapInitialPositionRandom()`, which is the default intital position policy; it uses the specified [_prng_](#voronoiMap_prng), and may produce repeatable arrangement if a seeded random number generator is defined;
+- the random policy, available through `d3.voronoiMapInitialPositionRandom()`, which is the default intital position policy; it uses the specified [_prng_](#simulation_prng), and may produce repeatable arrangement if a seeded random number generator is defined;
 - the pie-based policy, available through `d3.voronoiMapInitialPositionPie()` which initializes positions of data along an inner circle of the clipping polygon, in an equaly distributed counterclockwise way (reverse your data to have a clockwise counterpart); the first datum is positioned at 0 radian (i.e. at right), but this can be customized through the `d3.voronoiMapInitialPositionPie().startAngle(<yourFavoriteAngleInRad>)` API; the name of this policy comes from the very first iteration which looks like a pie;

 You can take a look at these policies to define your own complex initial position policies/accessors.

 <a name="voronoiMap_initialWeight" href="#voronoiMap_initialWeight">#</a> <i>voronoiMap</i>.<b>initialWeight</b>([<i>initialWeight</i>])

 If _initialWeight_ is specified, sets the initial weight accessor.
-The accessor is a callback wich is passed the datum, its index, the array it comes from, and the current _simulation.
+The accessor is a callback wich is passed the datum, its index, the array it comes from, and the current _simulation_.
 The accessor must provide a positive amount.
-If \_initialWeight_ is not specified, returns the current accessor, which defaults to initialize all sites with the same amount (which depends on the clipping polygon and the number of data):
+If _initialWeight_ is not specified, returns the current accessor, which defaults to initialize all sites with the same amount (which depends on the clipping polygon and the number of data):

 A custom accessor may look like: